 “Several times a day,” he replied.

-“Why do they keep coming back to you?”
+“What reasons keep them coming back to you?”

 “Because I know how it should be done.
 They either don’t know or don’t have the confidence to do it,” the CEO said, justifying his behavior.